Kameleon21/Kameleon21/README.md

 I'm currently studying Software Development at SETU, and in my spare time outside college, I work on full-stack apps and websites.

 * 🌍  I'm based in Ireland
-* 🧠  I'm learning JavaScript and Webpack
+* 🧠  I'm currently learning React and Webpack

 ### Skills